dapp-mans-switch/dapp-mans-switch/README.md

 Make sure to follow the instructions in the *How to run* chapter and set `LOCAL_CANISTER_ID` in `src/hackathon/main.mo` to the corresponding local canister id.
 You can look this id up in the output of `dfx deploy` (if you have changed `LOCAL_CANISTER_ID`, run `dfx deploy` again).
-If you have troubles with the local authentication setup, or don't care to set it up, you can disable authentication in the front-end code, see below.
+If you have troubles with the local authentication setup, or don't care to set it up, you can disable authentication, see [below](#disableauth).

 Once you have the website running, authenticate yourself (ignore if you have disabled authentication).
 You should be able to navigate to the `STAKER` and `UPLOADER` page.